-Proposition 1. (i) The non-discriminatory policy leads to a higher, and possibly substantially higher, domestic producer surplus. (ii) The sales premium, i.e. the sales price net of the domestic profit under the restrictive policy, increases when the complementarity between the domestic assets and the MNE's firm-specific assets γ increases.
+Proposition 1. (i) The non-discriminatory policy leads to a higher, and possibly significantly higher, domestic producer surplus. (ii) The sales premium, i.e. the sales price net of the domestic profit under the restrictive policy, is non-decreasing and increasing for some parameter values, when the complementarity between the domestic assets and the MNE's firm-specific assets γ increases.

-In conclusion, due to the asset complementarity effect and the preemption effects, we have found that when a foreign firm acquires a domestic firm, it seems likely that the acquisition price may significantly exceed the profit the domestic firm might attain when keeping the domestic assets.
-Consequently, it is possible that forbidding cross-border acquisitions could lead to a significant loss of producer surplus.19
+In conclusion, due to the asset complementarity effect and the preemption effects, we have found that when a foreign firm acquires a domestic firm, the acquisition price may significantly exceed the profit the domestic firm might attain when keeping the domestic assets.
+Consequently, it is possible that forbidding cross-border acquisitions could lead to a loss of producer surplus.19